 The closer the output matches the input, the more accurate, the more faithful, the more real the reproduction, and that’s as complete as it’s going to get.
 It doesn’t matter whether the in/out runs through a microphone, mixing board, amplifier or a piece of wire, the rule remains the same.
 That’s all there is to it.
 Nothing complicated, no hidden or buried mystery, just plain, cold in & out.

 On the other hand, one’s subjective preferences may conflict with plain, cold reality.
 It’s perfectly natural too.
 Pleasant sounds are not always the most pure.
 Intensified color saturation is inviting.
 Concentrated flavors are tempting.
 Hyperreal is irresistibly tantalizing.
 That “revolutionary” new product says it does its tricks by layering in (mixing in) out of phase copies of the original signal.
 (Is that how it dances around the “adding nothing” and “no processing” claims?)
 I’m not going to say that doesn’t create a pleasant effect.
 It may sound amazing.
 But no matter how incredible it is, it is processing the signal.
-It is adding information not present in the original regardless of whether the addition is the signal itself.
+It is adding information not present in the original regardless of whether the addition is extracted from the signal itself.
 Those out of phase copies are not part of the original signal nor the recording engineer’s intent and not in any way real, natural, or restorative, and most certainly not recovering or completing any content lost, or hidden, or buried, or locked in the original.

 And, you know, most stereo/AV receivers already have a bunch of signal processing tricks, special modes that are supposed to enhance video games or movies, or to simulate the acoustics of an arena or a nightclub.
 It’s all contrived and artificial, and after playing with it a few times, boring.